-where $W$ is again a compact convex set and $RW$ stands for $W$ dilated by a factor $R>0$.
-Indeed, this can be seen from the general statement from Proposition \ref{thmvariance} combined with integral-geometric tools.
+where $W$ is again a compact convex set as above.
+Indeed, this can be seen from the general statement in Proposition~\ref{thmvariance} combined with tools from integral geometry.
 Note that the asymptotic variance expression for the total edge length is independent of $t$.
-However, for all space dimensions $>2$, the surface density $t$ enters the asymptotic variance expression as shown in detail in \cite{STP2}.\\ We can now turn to the statement of our functional limit theorems, from which Theorems \ref{limit1} and \ref{limit2} are direct consequences of. \begin{theorem} For each $s_0 > 0$ the centred surface increment process
+However, for all space dimensions $>2$, the surface density $t$ enters the asymptotic variance expression as shown in detail in~\cite{STP2}.

+We can now turn to the statement of our main results, the functional limit theorems, from which Theorems~\ref{limit1} and~\ref{limit2} are direct consequences.
+As in the \hyperref[sec1]{Introduction} we fix a hyperplane measure $\Lambda$ and suppress from now on the reference to $\Lambda$, for example by writing $Y(t,W_R)$ instead of $Y(t\Lambda,W_R)$. \begin{theorem} For each $0<s_0<1$ the centred surface increment process